-Mindfulness meditation, or Vipassana (a Theravada Buddhist tradition) creates control of emotion, and thereby changes the way we perceive time.
-Empirical research reveals that practicing meditation changes our sense of time and can even make meditation appear to stop entirely.
+Mindfulness meditation or Vipassana (a Theravada Buddhist tradition) creates control of emotion.
+Hence, it changes the way we perceive time.
+Empirical research reveals that practising meditation changes our sense of time and can even make time appear to stop entirely.

 Being mindful means being consciously aware of our bodily sensations, thoughts and emotions.
 Because our perception of time is created through our present-moment conscious state, mindfulness meditation, which alters that state, changes our perception of time.
-This is why many advanced meditators feel a complete disconnect from time, as though everything is one eternal moment.
+Therefore, many advanced meditators feel a complete disconnect from time, as though everything is one eternal moment.

 Our conscious state is always changing.

 Sometimes we may be being mindful and acutely aware of the present moment.
 At other times we may be lost in thought, feeling drowsy, or lacking focus.
 We continually fluctuate between these different conscious states.
-And in doing so we continually change our perception of time, and our relationship to it.
+And in doing so we continually change our perception of time.

 Fluctuations in our perception of awareness, emotions, and time, create an intrinsic dynamic effect that causes us to change our perception of “self” and time.

-Anything from sensory-deprivation, to trance, to meditation (which change our state of consciousness) can cause a dissolution of self and time, and this can oftentimes result in feelings of timelessness and selflessness, which is perhaps part of what is meant by Buddhists as becoming enlightened.
+Anything from sensory deprivation to trance, to meditation can make time go faster or slower.
+Because they cause a dissolution of self and time.
+And oftentimes this results in feelings of timelessness and selflessness, which is perhaps part of what is meant by Buddhists as becoming enlightened.

-Scientific research into hallucinogens reveals that substances can cause loss of body connection and the loss of the perception of time, resulting in a collapse of the three-time perspective of past, present and future (“timelessness”).
+Scientific research into hallucinogens reveals that substances can cause loss of body connection and the loss of the perception of time.
+The result is a collapse in the three-dimensional time perspective of past, present and future (“timelessness”).
 This creates a feeling of disconnection of self (“selflessness”) and the sensation of oneness with the universe.

-Neurobiological research has revealed that there is a relationship between our sense of self and our perception of time.
+Neurobiological research shows a relationship between our sense of self and our perception of time.
 It is directly through our awareness of the body that we are made aware of time.
-When we lose our sense of the body, we also lose our sense of time.
+When we lose our sense of the body, we lose our sense of time.

 Emotions, which are experienced through sensations and energy, can also affect our awareness of time.
-This is why most people find that time moves faster when they are excited, and time moves slower when they are depressed.
+Therefore, most people find that time moves faster when they are excited, and time moves slower when they are depressed.

-Empirical research has found an association between psychophysiological measures of heart-rate and the duration of time.
+Empirical research shows an association between psychophysiological measures of heart-rate and the duration of time.
 (Cellini et al., 2015).
 Essentially, there is a direct relationship between our awareness of our bodily state and our perception of the speed of time.
 Time is experienced through self.

-How meditation makes time stop, go faster, or go slower
+How meditation makes time go faster, slower, or stop

-During states of meditation our perception of our self changes and therefore so does our perception of time.
+During states of meditation, our perception of ourselves changes.
+Therefore, so does our perception of time.
 The feeling of selflessness that some meditations create also brings with it a sense of timelessness.

 Research into vipassana meditation technique, which is essentially the traditional forebear of what is now called “mindfulness”, as well as Samatha meditation (meditating on an object), shows that these methods increase present-moment awareness and thereby also change our perception of time.

-Advanced meditators, on the other hand, are able to enter a deep state of inner peace while also achieving selflessness, and this in turn leads to the feeling of “timelessness”, as though time has stopped.
+Advanced meditators, on the other hand, can enter a deep state of inner peace while also achieving selflessness.

 Studies (Wittmann et al., 2015) show that advanced meditators feel that time is relatively slow, and indeed at heightened stages of meditation when we feel selflessness, we may lose the perception of time entirely.